Case Study: Tiny House Trailer Design

 Insulation

-In a warm or cold climate, insulation in the floor becomes important if you don’t want a hot or cold floor.
+In a warm or cold climate, insulation in the floor is important so you don't have a hot or cold floor.
 How do we get it?
-Typically, people build up the floor over the metal trailer framing so it gives the insulation they need.
-That, of course, makes the floor higher.
-Even if you put insulation between the metal beams, if the floor rests right on a beam, the metal will conduct the heat right to the floor, and you will end up with cold spots in the floor.
+Typically, people build the floor over the metal trailer frame so it has the insulation they need.
+That makes the floor quite a bit higher.

-Solutions
+Our Solutions

-- First, since the frame of the trailer integrates with the house, it moves some of the “house” weight to the trailer.
+- First, since the frame of the trailer integrates with the house, it moves some of the "house" weight to the trailer.
 It makes the trailer a little heavier, yet in the process, it makes the house lighter.
+This is not really a problem, except that people often judge a trailer by the weight, which makes this design appear heavier.
+Don't be fooled by the trade-off.

-Having floor supports built into the trailer frame reduces allows the taller, stiffer beams, yet keeps the floor height low.
-(Effective a lower trailer deck height by approximately 6″.
-Compared to an insulated floor of typical construction.)
+Having floor supports built into the trailer frame allows the desired taller, stiffer beams, yet it keeps the floor height low.
+(Effectively lowering the trailer deck height by approximately 6" compared to an insulated floor of a more typical construction.)
 Additionally, it gives superior stability, a flatter floor, and better wall anchoring.
-This is part of our tiny house trailer plans.
-Read more about walls below.

 Addressing Space in the Tiny House Trailer Design

-Yes, it’s supposed to be tiny, but there is nothing wrong with using the full space for comfort.
+Yes, it's supposed to be tiny, but there is nothing wrong with using the full space available for comfort.

 The Right Support In The Right Places